Sardinen in Olivenpaste à la Christian Lohse – "keine Suppe, aber auch geil" | Maître Philippe & Filles

 "Lohses Mundwerk" by Christian Lohse was published in 2015 by Umschau Verlag .

-The beautiful wooden board is unique and was made by hand from American walnut.
+The beautiful wooden board is a unique piece that was made by hand from American walnut.
 It was made by Arnd Seibert from Ovaso .

 Back to blog